A "Man's" Job?

 Did you know the World Health Organization (WHO) considers plumbers to be healthcare workers?

 That’s because they protect the health of the nation!
 Without proper plumbing, families would be at risk for countless deadly diseases.
 Because of plumbers and modern plumbing, we have access to clean water directly in our homes.
 Not only that, but plumbers detect sewage leaks and carbon monoxide (CO) leaks before damage is done—you can save lives.
 Being a plumber is something you can be proud of.

 You work hard, but you don’t get the appreciation you deserve.

-When someone’s plumbing isn’t working, it can put everything in their life on pause.
+When someone’s plumbing or HVAC isn’t working, it can put everything in their life on pause.
 It’s stressful, frustrating, and can even be scary for them.
 But when you arrive, you’re like superwoman coming to save the day!
-Our customers are so appreciative of our plumbers.
-In fact, we get so many reviews about our plumbers that we read some of the reviews at the beginning of each weekly plumbing meeting so everyone can hear what a great job you did!
+Our customers are so appreciative.
+In fact, we get so many reviews that we read some of the reviews at the beginning of each weekly meeting so everyone can hear what a great job you did!